Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

-The six-party talks are a series of multilateral negotiations held intermittently since 2003 and attended by China, Japan, North Korea, Russia, South Korea, and the United States for the purpose of dismantling North Korea’s nuclear program.
-The talks are hosted in Beijing and chaired by China.
+The six-party talks were a series of multilateral negotiations held intermittently since 2003 and attended by China, Japan, North Korea, Russia, South Korea, and the United States for the purpose of dismantling North Korea’s nuclear program.
+The talks were hosted in Beijing and chaired by China.
 North Korea decided to no longer participate in the six party process in 2009.
 In subsequent years, other participants, notably China, have called periodically for a resumption of the process.

 The First Round of talks began August 27, 2003 in Beijing.
 The initial North Korean position called for a normalization of relations and a non-aggression pact with the United States, without which, Pyongyang maintained, a dismantling of its nuclear program would be out of the question.
 The United States had previously rejected a non-aggression pact proposal earlier that summer and remained firm on that point during the talks; this stumbling block precluded any substantive agreement in the First Round.
 On the second day of talks, the North Korean delegate, Deputy Foreign Minister Kim Yong Il stated that North Korea would test a nuclear weapon soon to prove that it had acquired that ability.